Sophocles Alexiou

 Sophocles Alexiou (born 1961 in Chelsea, London, England) is a British photographer of Greek descent.
-He works as a commercial photographer, his main specialty being portrait and wedding photography.
+He works as a commercial photographer, his main speciality being portrait and wedding photography.
 He currently works in East Sheen.

 Between 1996 and 1998 Alexiou won the London Portrait Group Trophy three times and was presented with the Kodak Gold Award three times.
 In 2005, he won an award for the best family portrait in Portrait Photographer of the Year.
 In 2008, he won a Silver Oskar in the British Professional Photography Awards.